GeorgeWL/georgelangham.me.github.io/content/portfolio/phaser-js-web-game.md

 weight = ""

 +++
 Created in my spare time as a small little project, a HTML5 and JavaScript game.
-Due to the assets being run through HTML5 rather than older ethods such as Flash or Unity Web Player the game is of a rather small size and can run on any device with a screen larger than 480px by 640px in resolution.
+Due to the assets being run through HTML5 rather than older methods such as Flash or Unity Web Player the game is of a rather small size and can run on any device with a screen larger than 480px by 640px in resolution.

 All assets are loaded and controlled through JavaScript with the Phaser.js library leveraged to handle physics of the assets.